OVERALL EPISODE NUMBER: 190

 I'm still bowled over as to how Salamander's pulled this deception off especially as it comes crashing down so easily here.
 This episode rolls along nicely and you can feel things warming up for the story's conclusion.
 According to Barry Letts in his autobiography Who And Me this episode had to be re-written after it was discovered there were no scenes featuring guest star Mary Peach who plays Astrid.

 Remember Fraser Hines' cousin, Ian Hines, appearing as a guard in earlier episodes?
 Well in this and the next episode we have David Troughton, son of Patrick, also as a guard.
 He'll be back in a bit part in The War Games plus a starring role as King Peladon in the Curse of Peladon.
-He famously was Doctor Bob Buzzard in A Very Peculiar Practice (shortly to get a complete DVD release at long last) with Peter Davison before returning as Professor Hobbes in the 2008 New Series episode Midnight.
+He famously was Doctor Bob Buzzard in A Very Peculiar Practice (which has finally got a complete DVD release at long last) with Peter Davison before returning as Professor Hobbes in the 2008 New Series episode Midnight.
 One of my favourite actors he can do an excellent impression of his late father which he does to good effect narrating several of the Target audiobook readings.
+IMDB (and every other Who publication I've read) reckons this is his first Doctor Who appearance but my friend Ralph heard David Troughton speak at a recent convention where he claims to appear in episode 1 of this story as one of the thugs on the beach, specifically the one that jumps Jamie!